CG Lighting: The Court of Final Appeal Turns the Light Off on Tax Appeals (CG Lighting)

 Bearing in mind that the CFA has reversed the lower court's decision in over 60% of "source" based tax appeals, there was some concern in this case that the lower courts had again misapplied the principles established by the CFA.
 In CG Lighting it was submitted that the CFI had disregarded the legal consequences of the taxpayer's business and the Board's finding of fact and substituted its own findings, but the CFA found that none of these matters raised a question of principle that was of sufficient importance to warrant further appeal.

 Incidentally, a manufacturer's profits are the same as a trader's –all onshore

 Following the CFA's refusal to hear the CG Lighting appeal, the CFI decision assumes new significance.
 It is hard to see how DIPN21 and the concession it grants to Hong Kong companies that manufacture in the Mainland can now be maintained.
 Taxpayers and their advisers would be well advised to review any reliance placed on DIPN21.

-In CG Lighting, the taxpayer never parted with legal title to its parts and raw materials and owned the finished product that its PRC subsidiary had assembled for a processing fee.
+In CG Lighting, the taxpayer never parted with legal title to its parts and raw materials and owned the finished product that its Mainland Chinese subsidiary had assembled for a processing fee.
 Notwithstanding this arrangement and the Board's finding that there was no sale of the finished products to the taxpayer by its subsidiary, the CFI found this to be equivalent to a sale from a third party.

 The effect of the CFI decision is that no matter how much work or activity a taxpayer manufacturer undertakes in the Mainland, in respect of goods which it owns and retains title to, that activity will nevertheless be considered "antecedent or incidental" to the profit-making activity, that is, the ultimate sale to customers.
 The effect of this is that 100% of the manufacturer's profits will be sourced onshore.